Get a free consultation

 Public Speaking Mistakes #4: Not Engaging Your Audience

-One of the most common mistakes you can make when giving a presentation is failing to engage your audience.
+One of the most frequent mistakes you can make when giving a presentation is failing to engage your audience.
 If your audience is disengaged, they are less likely to remember the information you present and less likely to take action on it.

 To avoid these public speaking mistakes, make sure your presentation is interactive and engaging.
 For example, you could ask your audience questions, encourage discussion, and use examples to make your points more relatable.
 Use Power Language throughout.
 By engaging your audience, you’ll keep them interested and motivated to take action.